Dentists Sweat Under Layers of Face Protection to Bring Patients Back

 With an 80-year-old grandmother waiting at home and Florida hitting more than 244,000 confirmed COVID-19 cases and more than 4,100 deaths as of Friday, Camacho, 35, is determined to minimize the risk of infection for his team and his patients.

-So at his practice, Dental World Miami, he wears two face masks — an N95 covered by a thinner surgical mask — a face shield and helmet, and heavy magnifying protective glasses that weigh down on his nose bridge leaving dark red marks.TOP ARTICLESSKIP ADSmall plane crashes in South Broward neighborhood, killing two people
+So at his practice, Dental World Miami, he wears two face masks — an N95 covered by a thinner surgical mask — a face shield and helmet, and heavy magnifying protective glasses that weigh down on his nose bridge leaving daark red marks.TOP ARTICLESSKIP ADSmall plane crashes in South Broward neighborhood, killing two people

 “It’s a nightmare.
 It’s hard to breathe… Most days, I feel like I want to go home and cry,” Camacho said.